andrewharukihill/PUI2018_kyn227/HW3_kyn227/README.md

 - Lab 3 completed 20 September 2018, worked collaboratively with Qin Yu and Vaidehi

 #### Assignment 2
-1. Sourced for a data set from the Department of Environmental Protection (DEP)
+1. Sourced for a data set from the Department of Environmental Protection (DEP) in NYC open data.
-2. Rendered a table for the first 7 Values of the data file
+2. Rendered a table for the first 7 Values of the data file.
-3. Remove all and left 2 columns
+3. Remove all and left 2 columns.
 4. Plotted the 2 coloumns in a scatter plot.
 NB: Date is not considered a numerical value.
+5. Extra Credit assignment by generating information considering Year of data.
 - Assignment 2 completed 20 September 2018, worked collaboratively with Qin Yu and Vaidehi

 #### Assignment 3
-1. Requested for an API key from MTA
+1. Requested for an API key from MTA.
 2. Downloaded the data and parsed the information to obtain required information for bus locations and number of buses.
 3. Was stuck at the parsing stage for some time, much thanks to Vaidehi and the PUI2018 Slack community for assistance.
+Worked collaboratively with Mei Guan, Rachel, Qin Yu and Vaidehi.

+#### Assignment 4
+1. Wrote a Python script displaying the next stop location of buses as well as the names of stops.
+2. Output the script output the data to a CSV file.
+Worked collaboratively with Mei Guan, Rachel, Qin Yu and Vaidehi.